 The materials can range from rubber undersides to other types of materials or multiple materials in a lot of cases.
 We have uncovered many issues with walker grips slipping and in fact, it comes up in almost every review.

-Rubber underside helps with slipping and is probably the top material used to help with these negative aspects of grips when used on walkers.
+Rubber underside helps with slipping and is probably the top material used to help with these negative aspects of grips when used on walkers or wheeled walkers.

 Types of walker grips